Patent Owner Asserts 101 Ineligibility Is Not a Defense That Can Be Raised in Litigation

 Thus, RPost argued the district court did not have statutory authority to decide a patent’s eligibility under 35 U.S.C. §101 on five grounds, namely: 1) the statutory scheme of the Patent Act; 2) the Federal Circuit’s Versata holding; 3) the legislative history of the Patent Act; 4) Supreme Court decisions; and 5) Federal Circuit decisions.

 RPost further argued that the claims at issue are patent eligible even if the district court had jurisdiction to consider §101 issues.

 After the Supreme Court’s 2014 decision in Alice Corp. v.
 CLS Bank International, which held that abstract ideas implemented using a computer are not patent-eligible under 35 U.S.C. §101, many court decisions have found patents invalid as ineligible under Section 101.
 RPost has argued to the Federal Circuit that district courts can decide invalidity challenges based only on obviousness and anticipation, and that patent eligibility can't be raised as a defense because it is not a “condition of patentability” under the statute.
 If the Federal Circuit rules for RPost on this point, this case will provide patentees with a powerful procedural tool for defending their patents in litigation.
 This case will be watched closely by patentees and the patent practitioner community.

 Saul Ewing attorneys regularly assist clients with drafting and prosecuting patent applications in the software field.
-If you have any questions about this Client Alert or would like more information, please contact one of the attorneys in our Intellectual Property Practice, or the attorney in the firm with whom you are regularly in contact.
+If you have any questions about this Client Alert or would like more information, please contact Greg Bernabeo, one of the other attorneys in our Intellectual Property Practice, or the attorney in the firm with whom you are regularly in contact.